Siddaram-Hebbal/UsedCarPricePredictionSystem-Files/Documentation/README.md

 <img src = "https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/blob/master/Documentation/Img/detailsoffeatures%20(1).PNG">

-3. Model Planning: In this phase all the variables were selected by performing the Chi-squared test and heat maps were used to select the most important variables.
+3. <b>Model Planning<b>: In this phase all the variables were selected by performing the Chi-squared test and heat maps were used to select the most important variables.
 Also the model selection, category of techniques were performed.
-For more details visit [here] (https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/blob/master/Model_Planning.ipynb)
+For more details visit [here](https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/blob/master/Model_Planning.ipynb)

-4. Model Building: In this phase splitting the data sets into 3 sets, choosing the model, checking for overfitting and underfitting conditions and the hyperparameter tuning were performed.
+4. <b>Model Building</b>: In this phase splitting the data sets into 3 sets, choosing the model, checking for overfitting and underfitting conditions and the hyperparameter tuning were performed.
 For more details visit [here](https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/blob/master/Model_Building.ipynb)

-5. Communicate Results: In this phase all the findings, necessary steps to enhance the model along with the technical documentation, tool and users of the application was discussed.
+5. <b>Communicate Results</b>: In this phase all the findings, necessary steps to enhance the model along with the technical documentation, tool and users of the application was discussed.
 For more details visit [here](https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/tree/master/Communicate\%20Results)

-6. Operationalize: In this phase the django web application was built to predict the price was built.
+6. <b>Operationalize</b>: In this phase the django web application was built to predict the price was built.
 All the process details was given along  with elucidating the prominent features and working of the application.
 For more details visit [here](https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/tree/master/Operationalize/Django\%20Application)

 ## Source Code User Guide for Engineers and Analysts

 ### Prerequisites
 Below are some of the basic prerequisites that must be followed or being aware of:

-1. Required Hardware Configuration: You don't need a computer with super-high specifications to run this project.
+1. <b>Required Hardware Configuration</b>: You don't need a computer with super-high specifications to run this project.
 But the higher the better.
 For example my system specifications is as shown below.
 Make sure your system meets these requirements.
 Keep your RAM as free as you can.

 <img src = "https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/blob/master/Documentation/Img/system.PNG">